How to Transfer U.S. Pensions into Canadian RRSPs

 If you move to Canada and have money in U.S. retirement arrangements (such as 401(K)s or IRAs) , you may be wondering what to do with that money!

-If you withdraw from your 401(K) or IRA before reaching retirement age, you will in general (unless certain conditions are met) pay a 10% penalty tax to the IRS.
-You also face an additional 20% withholding to help cover income tax owing for the year.
+If you withdraw from your 401(K) or IRA before reaching retirement age, you will likely face a 20% withholding to help cover income tax owing for the year, and be liable for (unless certain conditions are met) a 10% "additional tax" on your U.S. tax return.
 For these reasons, you should strongly consider leaving your money in the U.S. plan until retirement.

 However, if you really want to get the money to Canada, CRA will allow a transfer to be made from certain U.S. pension plans to Canadian RRSPs, as long as the following conditions are met: